 Convertibles: preferred stock and bonds are the most common convertible securities, which are both fixed income securities.
 Normally, investors in these securities collect semi-annual payments.
 If the security is convertible, it allows the investor to convert the investment into common stock of the same issuer.
 Converting these securities to common stock provides the investor a change in how they can make a return.
 Fixed-income investments pay the same amount of income (hence the name), while common stock provides capital appreciation (buy low, sell high) potential.
 Common stock is more aggressive, and therefore a riskier investment is received if a conversion occurs.

-It’s equally important to know the unique circumstances where an offer or sale is not being made.
-There are three to keep track of:
+It’s just as important to know when an offer or sale is not being made.
+There are three situations to track:

 Bona fide pledges or loans